shchuka555/vancouver_business_licence_analysis/README.md

 - Let's narrow down again to determine the factor of fluctuations.
 ### 5
 ![https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/2016_nov.png](https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/2016_nov.png)
-- According to the [year 2016 calendar](https://www.timeanddate.com/calendar/?year=2016&country=27), the days which have significantly low number of issued licences are weekends or Holiday.
-For example, there are 3 with low number of issued licences in a row because the first day was Remembrance Day(Holiday).
+- According to the [year 2016 calendar](https://www.timeanddate.com/calendar/?year=2016&country=27), the days which have significantly low number of issued licences are weekends or holidays.
 - It seems plausible to think the number of applications issued drops during weekend and holidays because most workers do not work on these days.
--  Yet, still surprising to see some workers still work on holidays to process the applications for business licenses.
+-  Yet, still surprising to see some workers still process the business licenses applications on holidays.

 ## Figure5: Hourly counts.